Qwant/qwantmaps/readme.md

 Qwant Maps can be seen as 4 separated components:

-* a tile server
+* a tile server,
-* a search engine (geocoder)
+* a search engine (geocoder),
-* an API to detail points of interest and places
+* an API to detail points of interest and places,
-* a front end
+* a front end.

 ### Tile server